Coltaho/Autosplitters/MegaMan6/README.md

 ## Features

 - Automatically start the timer when you start a run.
 Timer starts after selecting the difficulty
-- Automatically split when a boss dies (except for boss rush where it splits at the end, and after Wily phase 3)
+- Automatically split when a boss dies (except for boss rush where it splits after teleport out, and after Wily phase 3)

+-Optional to split on the 8th robo refight kill instead of teleport to Wily 4 (used to default to this, no longer does)

 ## Installation